geo-martino/dbt-contracts/docs/guides/quickstart.rst

 4. Once you are satisfied with your configuration and the validations are passing, you may want to set :ref:`precommit` hooks to automatically validate your project when running git commands against it.
-Follow the installation guide for `pre-commit <# TODO>`_ to set this up if needed.
+Follow the installation guide for `pre-commit <https://pre-commit.com/#installation>`_ to set this up if needed.

 Example configuration
 =====================